Student advocacy services

 When you accept an offer of place at Massey you agree to Tā te Tauira Kirimana, the Student Contract, including a code of conduct.

-If you feel this contract has been broken by a lecturer, staff member or someone in your class, your advocate in the student association can support you to work through your concern or make an official complaint.
+If you feel this contract has been broken by a lecturer, staff member or someone in your class, your advocate in the students association can support you to work through your concern or make an official complaint.

 Your advocate can: